White KPM Berlin porcelain with a red accent circle in the background.

 Photo: Benjamin Zibner

-Each piece in the KPM Individual series is unique in the truest sense of the word.
-As a gift, it has embodied the highest personal esteem for over 250 years.
-The KPM Master Painters individualize almost every KPM favorite piece with initials, an elegant name or a personal message.
+Every piece in the KPM Individual series is truly unique.
+As a gift, it has embodied the highest personal appreciation for over 250 years.
+KPM master painters can individualize almost any favorite KPM piece with initials, an elegant signature, or a personal message.
 In this way, perfected craftsmanship and artistic master painting are combined.
-An ideal gift for unique occasions such as births, christenings and weddings or simply as a special piece for your own collection.
+An ideal gift for unique occasions such as births, christenings, and weddings, or simply as a special piece for your own collection.

 Enzo Mari is one of the most intellectual and influential international designers of the second half of the 20th century.
 In collaboration with the KPM workshop and today's head designer Thomas Wenzel, Mari revolutionized production processes and design guidelines and created a collection of vases and today's design classic BERLIN between 1993 and 1996.